fluxcd/flux2/docs/get-started/index.md

 If you alter the webapp deployment using `kubectl edit`, the changes will be reverted to match the state described in git.
-When dealing with an incident, you can pause the reconciliation of a kustomization with `gotk suspend kustomization <name>`.
-Once the debugging session is over, you can re-enable the reconciliation with `gotk resume kustomization <name>`.
+When dealing with an incident, you can pause the reconciliation of a kustomization with `flux suspend kustomization <name>`.
+Once the debugging session is over, you can re-enable the reconciliation with `flux resume kustomization <name>`.

 ## Production bootstrap